finnbear/rustrict/README.md

 }
 ```

 But wait, there's more!
-If your use-case is chat moderation, and you can store data on a per user basis, you
+If your use-case is chat moderation, and you can store data on a per-user basis, you
 might benefit from the `context` feature.

 ```rust